Skip to content

 4. An ORCA registration verification email will be sent to the email address that you used to register for the ORCA Forum.

-5. Send a copy of the ORCA registration verification email to help@hprc.tamu.edu as proof of ORCA registration.
+5. Send a copy of the ORCA registration verification email (NOT the eula) to help@hprc.tamu.edu as proof of ORCA registration.

 Once we received your proof of ORCA registration, you will be given access to the HPRC ORCA installs and notified.